When is ITV drama The Bay back for series two?

 We’ll additionally see the return of Taheen Modak as DC “Med” Kharim – in addition to the Armstrong household: Abbie (performed by Imogen King), Rob (Artwork Parkinson) and Penny (Lindsey Coulson).

-Collection one additionally starred Jonas Armstrong (Sean Meredith), Chanel Cresswell (Jess Meredith), Matthew McNulty (Nick Mooney), Louis Greatorex (Sam), Darci Shaw (Holly) and Noah Valentine (Dylan) – however with as collection two will tackle a totally new storyline, they’re unlikely to look.
+Collection one additionally starred Jonas Armstrong (Sean Meredith), Chanel Cresswell (Jess Meredith), Matthew McNulty (Nick Mooney), Louis Greatorex (Sam), Darci Shaw (Holly) and Noah Valentine (Dylan) – however with as collection two will tackle a very new storyline, they’re unlikely to seem.

 Add Comment